flavienlaurent/datetimepicker/README.md

 * Requires android-support-v4 and [NineOldAndroids][5]
 * Accessibility is missing for DatePicker on all devices and Below ICS devices for TimePicker.
-* Scroll adjustment is missing for DatePicker on all devices and Below ICS devices for TimePicker.
+* Scroll adjustment is missing below ICS devices for TimePicker and DatePicker.

 Description
 -------------------------